-It goes without saying that 2020 has been a challenging year, and Christmas is the perfect time to rest, recharge, and celebrate with loved ones wherever you are in the world.
+It goes without saying that the last year has been a challenging year, and Christmas is the perfect time to rest, recharge, and celebrate with loved ones wherever you are in the world.

-But much like how countries have different holiday entitlement rules, it turns out Christmas is celebrated in different and quirky ways, too.
+But much like how countries have different holiday entitlement rules, it turns out Christmas is celebrated in different ways too.

-This year we have compiled the strangest, yet most-loved Christmas traditions around the world:
+This year we have compiled some of our favourite Christmas traditions from around the world:

 In Austria, St Nicholas has an evil counterpart called Krampus, a demon-like creature who punishes bad children before Christmas.
 Men dressed in devil costumes roam the streets, carrying chains and a basket for taking especially bad children to hell.